JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-components.md

     }
 }
 ```
-{initial-collapse-state="collapsed"}
+{initial-collapse-state="collapsed" collapsed-title="Window(MenuBar { Menu( "}

-For more information, see the [Menu, tray, notifications](https://github.com/JetBrains/compose-multiplatform/tree/master/tutorials/Tray_Notifications_MenuBar_new#menubar)
+For more information, see the [Menu, tray, and notifications](https://github.com/JetBrains/compose-multiplatform/tree/master/tutorials/Tray_Notifications_MenuBar_new#menubar)
 tutorial.

 ### Scrollbars